-This is the first version of the User Requirements Document for ESA's Climate Change Initiative on the Lakes essential climate variable (ECV).
+This is an update to the first version of the User Requirements Document for ESA's Climate Change Initiative on the Lakes essential climate variable (ECV).
 The user requirements describe what is required by users of climate data records (CDRs) of variables describing the state of lakes that are relevant to climate applications.